Fangkang515/post_training_quantization-/README.md

 ## Caution
 1. In order to use this module the dataset should be in the same format as the following dataset \n https://s3.amazonaws.com/pytorch-tutorial-assets/imagenet_1k.zip
-2. This module only works for 12 classification model implemented in torch vision.
+2. This module only works for 12 classification model implemented in torchvision(https://pytorch.org/docs/stable/torchvision/models.html).
 The 12 models are the following:
 (1)resnet18
 (2)alexnet